groupmm/playplot/README.md

-# PlayPlot
+# Playplot

-This repository contains a Python package called _PlayPlot_, which provides an __interactive audio playback for matplotlib plots including the creation, navigation, and synchronization of such plots.__
+This repository contains a Python package called _playplot_, which provides an __interactive audio playback for matplotlib plots including the creation, navigation, and synchronization of such plots.__
 Each plot is handled in its own process, allowing smooth animations without a blocking main thread/process.
 Plots can be started from a Python __script__ or an __interactive notebook__, with plots being shown in separate windows on the machine